 |Botanical Name||Costus woodsonii|

-|Sun Exposure||Full to partial shade|
+|Sun Exposure||Partial sun to partial shade|

-|Soil pH||Acid to neutral|
+|Soil pH||Neutral to acidic|

 |Native Area||Central America|

 A beloved spiral ginger among gardeners in the southern United States (as well Central and South America), red button ginger is easy to care for and offers year-round visual interest.
 It grows best in hot temperatures and tropical conditions.